0xblockbard/aptos-crowd/README.md

 - **Pre- and Post-Crowdfunding Engagement**: Creating sections for campaign creators to gather feedback before launching and to provide updates after funding, building stronger relationships with supporters.

-- **Integration of NFTs**: NFTs as rewards for early supporters or as part of campaign offerings.
+- **Integration with NFTs**: NFTs as rewards for early supporters or as part of campaign offerings.

 ### Long-Term Vision:
 - **Community Growth**: Actively engage with the Aptos community to onboard new projects and supporters.